-- (a) The class cannot be based on a single characteristic or factor, so that an Agency directly or indirectly creates a class whereby the Agency uses, for example, the CM/GC Method for all Agency construction projects or all Agency construction projects over a particular dollar amount, unidentified future Agency construction projects of a particular work category, or all Agency construction projects from a particular funding source such as the sale of bonds; and - (b) The class must include a combination of factors, be defined by the Agency through characteristics that reasonably relate to the exemption criteria set forth in ORS 279C.335(2) and must reflect a detailed evaluation of those characteristics so that the class is defined in a limited way that effectively meets the Agency/s objectives while allowing for impartial and open competition, and protecting the integrity of the exemption process.
-An example of a class that might be permitted under the statute is a series of projects, such as a specific group of building renovation projects, that: - (iA) involve renovations for a common purpose; - (iiB) require completion on a related schedule in order to avoid unnecessary disruption of District operations; - (iiiC) share common characteristics, such as historic building considerations, the presence of asbestos or other hazardous substances, or the presence of agency staff during construction; - (ivD) otherwise possess characteristics that meet the requirements of ORS 279C.335(2); and - (\E) otherwise meet the requirements of the Director of the District Local Contract Review Board. - (7) Public Hearing.
+- (6) Class Exemptions.
+In making the Findings supporting a class exemption, the District must clearly identify the "class" with respect to its defining characteristics, pursuant to the requirements of ORS 279C.335(3).
+The class must meet the following requirements: - (a) The class cannot be based on a single characteristic or factor, so that an Agency directly or indirectly creates a class whereby the Agency uses, for example, the CM/GC Method for all Agency construction projects or all Agency construction projects over a particular dollar amount, unidentified future Agency construction projects of a particular work category, or all Agency construction projects from a particular funding source such as the sale of bonds; and - (b) The class must include a combination of factors, be defined by the Agency through characteristics that reasonably relate to the exemption criteria set forth in ORS 279C.335(2) and must reflect a detailed evaluation of those characteristics so that the class is defined in a limited way that effectively meets the Agency2/s objectives while allowing for impartial and open competition, and protecting the integrity of the exemption process.
+An example of a class that might be permitted under the statute is a series of projects, such as a specific group of building renovation projects, that: - (iA) involve renovations for a common purpose; - (HB) require completion on a related schedule in order to avoid unnecessary disruption of District operations; - (iiiC) share common characteristics, such as historic building considerations, the presence of asbestos or other hazardous substances, or the presence of agency staff during construction; - (ivD) otherwise possess characteristics that meet the requirements of ORS 279C.335(2); and - (E) otherwise meet the requirements of the Director of the District Local Contract Review Board. - (7) Public Hearing.
 Before final adoption of Findings exempting a Public Improvement Contract from the requirement of Competitive Bidding, the District shall give Notice and hold a public hearing as required by ORS 279C.335(5).
 The hearing will be for the purpose of receiving public comment on the District's draft Findings.